 - Upcycle or extend the use-by-date of last year’s wardrobe.

-- When purchasing, choosing clothes that don’t need ironing.
+- When purchasing, choose clothes that don’t need ironing.

 - Shop at charity shops for fashion, decor or garden items you can repurpose.